devhawk/blog-posts/Posts/20051003-1733-the-nhl-in-outlook/json-content.md

 Now, I just need [Comcast](http://www.comcast.com/) to get [HDNet](http://www.hd.net/nhlinhd.html).

-**UPDATE**: No word from Concast on getting HDNet.
+**Update**: No word from Concast on getting HDNet.
 They hope to have more HD Channels “by the end of the year”.
 I found a [petition online](http://www.petitiononline.com/comcast1/petition.html) asking for HDNet on Comcast and a [blog